TsotosA/atmm/README.md

 - config.yaml file `hot reload`

 ## configuration

 The app will look for a `config.yaml` file next to the app binary.
 All configuration/settings are controlled from this file.
-In case no such file exists it will create one (`example.config.yaml`) with some placeholder values and explanations (this file needs to be renamed after setup !).
+In case no such file exists it will create one (`example.config.yaml`) with some placeholder values and explanations ( this file needs to be renamed after setup !).
 Also, at every update it will check that all the configuration keys are available at config.yaml.
 In case some of them are missing it will print them out at the logs before exiting.

-#### *config*
+#### *config.yaml*

 ```yaml
 ### https://www.themoviedb.org/
 theMovieDbBaseApiUrlV3: https://api.themoviedb.org/3/